 The rhino beetle is native to southeast Asia and like all beetles, has four life stages: egg, grub, pupa, and adult.
 Only the adult stage causes damage as adult males and females bore into the crowns of coconut palms and other palms to feed on sap.
 Each adult feeds on sap for only a few days and then leaves the crown to search for a breeding site.
 Palms may be killed if a CRB bores through the growing tip (the meristem).
 Mature palms are rarely killed at low CRB population levels.
 However, trees are killed when they are simultaneously attacked by many adults during a population outbreak such as the one we are currently experiencing on Guam.

-[fig:CRB-life-cycle]Coconut rhinoceros beetle life cycle.
+Pix life cycle

 CRB breeding sites can be found in any mass of decaying vegetation.
 Preferred sites are standing dead coconut stems and fallen coconut logs and fronds.
 But piles of anything with a high concentration of decaying vegetation can be used as a breeding site including green-waste, dead trees of any species, saw dust and manure.
 CRB breeding sites have even been found in commercially bagged soil purchased from a local hardware store.
 An active breeding site will contain all CRB life stages.
 Adults locate breeding sites by sniffing out a chemical signal referred to as an aggregation pheromone.